Updated: Jul 12, 2022

 After her crushing defeat of 21-0 at the National Junior Badminton Tournament, Nagisa Aragaki's love for her sport begins to distort.
 Ayano Hanesaki, the girl who defeated Nagisa six months ago has now joined the badminton team reluctantly.
 How do these girls confront each other?

 Hanebado is one of those animes you are either going to love or hate.
 Hanebado has a lot of hate attached to it but it is really good in my opinion.
 I chose to add this anime to my list because Hanebado is a solid anime.
 The characters have depth and likeability.
-We watch the characters struggle with personally and how badminton helps them overcome these obstacles.
-Although I do feel that the anime is a bit rushed with the story and how the team interacts with each other.
+We watch the characters struggle with mental illness of anxiety/stress in regards to badminton.
+Although, I do feel that the anime is a bit rushed with the story and how the team interacts with each other it's not a bad melodrama sports anime.
 I would also like to point out badminton is a sport in which you play individually or a pair.
 It is hard to capture the team like atmosphere you see in sports like soccer, baseball, basketball, etc. All in all, this is an anime you are going to have to watch to see if you like it.

 13. Girls & Panzer

 Genres: Action, Military, School Life

 Schools from around the world compete in a sport called Sensha-do, or “way of the tank.”
 "Senshadou" is a traditional sport using World War II era tanks in elimination-based matches.
 Widely practiced by women and girls alike, it's advertised as a form of art geared towards making ladies more prominent in culture and appealing to men.
 In this universe, "tankery," as it is colloquially known, is seen as a dignified martial art that helps girls hone their grace and femininity.
 Becoming a worldwide phenomenon over time, the influence of senshadou leads to the creation of a world championship which will soon be held in Japan.